0x000NULL/StrideSync/README.md

-# 🏃‍♂️ StrideSync – Run Tracking & Shoe Management
+# 🏃‍♂️ Stride Keeper – Run Tracking & Shoe Management

 A modern running tracker and shoe management app built with React Native (Expo).
 Track your runs, monitor shoe mileage, and analyze your running statistics with a clean, intuitive interface.